open-telemetry/community/project-management.md

 # Project Management

-The OpenTelemetry has limited bandwith for managing changes which expand the scope of OpenTelemetry, or impact many SIGs within OpenTelemetry.
+The OpenTelemetry community has limited bandwidth for managing changes which expand the scope of OpenTelemetry, or impact many SIGs within OpenTelemetry.
 There are three common scenarios which have this kind of impact.
 * Non-trivial changes to the OpenTelemetry specification.
 * A new SIG being formed.
-* An existing SIG taking on new work which will affect the OpenTelemetry as a whole, and will need review from the broader community.
+* An existing SIG taking on new work which will affect the OpenTelemetry project as a whole, and will need review from the broader community.

 Any changes which fall into one of the above categories must first create a project proposal and gain approval from the GC and TC before work begins.